 The passwd/root-password-crypted and passwd/user-password-crypted variables can also be preseded with "!" as their value.
 In that case, the corresponding account is disabled.
 This may be convenient for the root account, provided of course that an alternative method is set up to allow administrative activities or root login (for instance by using SSH key authentication or sudo).

-The following command (available from the whois package) can be used to generate an MD5 hash for a password:
+The following command (available from the whois package) can be used to generate a SHA-512 based crypt(3) hash for a password: